rern/tips_bash/array.md

 declare -A array=( [a]=aa [b]=bb [c]=cc )
 array[d]=dd

-# lines with single word in each line can be loop directly
+# lines with single word, contain no spaces, in each line can be loop directly
 lines='aaa
 bbb
 ccc'